The Skeens surname is thought to be derived from the Aberdeenshire

 Notable amongst the Clan

-in 1881, and was the author of The Highlanders of Scotland, Celtic Scotland, and other celebrated works; and Sir John Skene (1543-1617), who acquired Curriehill...
-Another 44 words (3 lines of text) are included under the topic Early Skeens Notables in all our PDF Extended History products and printed products wherever possible.
+at this time was Sir John Skene (1543-1617), who acquired Curriehill (taking the title Lord Curriehill); he was a much published lawyer in Scotland, who compiled...
+Another 30 words (2 lines of text) are included under the topic Early Skeens Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Skeens family to the New World and Oceana